dcohen0123/jain/README.md

 3. **Execution and velocity**: **5**
     - Delivered the core application in a short timeframe with functional UI, data fetching, charting, and tests for key utilities.

----

-**Thank you for reviewing this project!** If you have any feedback or questions, please open an issue or contact me directly.